 RB: Willy Sagnol (Rhône-Alpes)

-Sagnol was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
-He played for the national team from 2000 to 2008. he became the regular stater after Lilian Thuram moved to centre-back.
+Sagnol played with St Etienne and Monaco.
+He was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
+He played for the national team from 2000 to 2008.
+He went to the W Finals in 2006.
+He became the regular stater after Lilian Thuram moved to centre-back.
+He had 58 caps.

 CB: Philippe Mexes (Mid-Pyrenees)